-The Future State of the Process shows that all objectives were met and process requirement comply with what the customers are expecting.
+Figure 2 Time Consumption per Activity between Current State and Future State Conclusion The Future State of the Process shows that all objectives were met and that the customers are receiving what they expected.
 The work time delivery was significantly reduced, before the modifications it took around 24 hours to deliver the package to the customers.
-Now, with the modifications in place, it takes around 12 hours to deliver the product to the customers.
+Figure 3 shows that with the modifications in place, it takes around 12 hours to deliver the product to the customers, 50% time reduction.
 The development of self-inspections checklists helped achieve this process time reduction, they guarantee that the deliveries are almost flawless when the inspectors review them.
 The creation of work instruction simplifies and gives structure to the process and this ensures maximum quality, productivity and repeatability over time.
 All this improvements help achieve the final objective, that is customer satisfaction.
 The work is delivered faster and quality is impeccable, this helps build and maintain customers' loyalty.